Gin is distilled from grain. The celiac-safe default is naturally-GF spirits or grape/potato/corn-based gins like G'Vine, Cold River, or Ungava.

 The Bottom Line

-For safe gin drinking:
+For celiac-safe gin drinking:

 - Avoid compound gins — Production less rigorous